East Melbourne

 The level of residential development activity in East Melbourne is very low in comparison to the average area assessed nationally by AreaSearch

-East Melbourne is expected to grow by 824 residents by 2041, according to the latest AreaSearch quarterly estimate.
+All new construction has been medium or high-density housing, creating more affordable entry points for downsizers, investors, and first-home buyers.
+By 2041, East Melbourne is projected to grow by 782 residents.
 At current development rates, housing supply may struggle to match population growth, potentially increasing buyer competition and supporting price increases.

 Frequently Asked Questions - Development